Raw duck heads for dogs have been a favorite in my pack since 2015.

 Just FYI: Neutral, warming, and heating proteins

-How to feed raw duck heads
+How to feed raw duck heads for dogs

 Raw duck heads can be fed as part of a raw meal or in between meals as a snack.
-My current dog Wally is a 40 lb Feist mix and enjoys both options.
+My current dog Wally is a 38 lb Feist mix and enjoys both options.

 When I give Wally the head separately, I’ll feed him muscle meat and secreting organs for breakfast and the head for dinner, or vice versa.

-Wally eats 2-2.5% of his target body weight on a daily basis (between 13-16 oz).
+Wally eats 2-2.5% of his target body weight on a daily basis (between 12-16 oz).
 He eats less (2%) during summertime due to our very hot and humid summers here in central NC, and more (2.5%) during the rest of the year.

 How to get your dog to try a duck head if he’s never had one before

 You can find them at independently owned pet retail stores as part of the Vital Essentials RAW BAR.
-Find the nearest store by checking the store finder on the Vital Essentials website (almost 5000 stores carry VE, so there’s a good chance you’ll find one nearby).
+Find the nearest store by checking the store finder on the Vital Essentials website.
+Almost 5000 stores carry VE, so there’s a good chance you’ll find one nearby).

 It was a great investment that I recommend to any raw feeder who’s looking to save some money as it allows you to buy in bulk and stock up on cuts of meat that are on sale.

-Where I buy my raw duck heads
+Where to buy raw duck heads for dogs